 Monolithic curbs are commonly referred to as integral curbs, which are connected to the monolithic curb roadway according to the joints laid on the concrete slab.

-This type of curb is used in commercial spaces and areas with large parking lots and in large movement areas.
+This curb type is used in commercial spaces and areas with large parking lots and in large movement areas.
 In which the speed of vehicles and their movement in the driveway area is restricted when approaching the driveway.

 Curb and Gutter Specifications